top of page

 Epsom salt water ice bath full of slush

 The more salt dissolved in the water, the greater the ionic strength, lower the freezing point, and softer the ice that eventually forms.
-For example, by adding 8-10lb of Epsom salt, it is possible to freeze the entire Forge into the slushy consistency of a Slurpie.
+For example, by adding 8-10lb of Epsom salt, it is possible to freeze the entire bath into the slushy consistency of a Slurpie.

 The danger in adding too much salt is the possibility of achieving water temperatures lower than 32F.